pulibrary/aspace_helpers/README.md

 ## deploying code

-### dependncies
+### dependencies
   * ruby
   * bundler
     install by running `gem install bundler`

 ### deploying

+  1. push a change to git

-  1. get the lates capistrano
+  1. get the latest capistrano on your local machine
      ```
      bundle install
      ```
-  1. run capisytano
+  1. run capistrano on your local machine
      1. to install the default branch run
         ```
         cap staging deploy